-- Complete and submit Share Your Event Highlights! form - Send thank you to any panelists or speakers in addition to attendees - Follow up on any questions raised during the event - Post photos of event on social media using #NAW2022 - Consider writing a company blog recapping the event - Evaluate the event internally
+- Complete and submit "Share Your Event Highlights!" form. - Send thank you to any panelists or speakers in addition to attendees. - Follow up on any questions raised during the event. - Post photos of event on social media using #NAW2023 and #ApprenticeshipUSA. - Consider writing a blog recapping the event. - Evaluate the event internally.